Welcome to the DEBtox information site

 for free download.
 While I do want to support

-Leanpub, I want several of my e-books to be really
+Leanpub, I want most of my e-books to be really free

-free (and free of access hurdles).
-And, I am not
+(and free of access hurdles).
+And, I am not sure

-sure whether people interested in my books would
+whether the people that are interested in my books

-also have an interest in the other books offered at
+would also have an interest in the other books

-Leanpub.
-I just noticed this change at Leanpub on 19
+offered at Leanpub.
+I noticed this change at Leanpub

 DeEP tool.
 Take a look at